 We do not support...

-... health or veterinary research, i.e. research focused on the health of humans and animals, including nutrition, medicine, biomedicine, pharmacology and research within diagnostics and methods for examination and treatment.
+VILLUM FONDEN does not support health or veterinary research, i.e. research focused on the health of humans or animals, including nutrition, medicine, biomedicine, pharmacology and research within diagnostics and methods for examination and treatment.

-The programme provides the opportunity for an international experience at the highest academic level for female scientists with a Danish PhD degree and a dream to pursue a university career in Denmark.
+The programme provides the opportunity for an international experience at the highest academic level for female scientists with a Danish PhD degree and a dream to pursue a university career.

-Applicants must plan a stay abroad and a return to a Danish research institution.
-Universities must actively support the candidate by enabling them to return to Denmark and initiate an independent university career after their stay abroad.
+It is a requirement that applicants plan a stay abroad and a return to a Danish research institution.
+Universities should actively support the candidate by enabling them to return to Denmark and initiate an independent university career after their stay abroad.

-- Must have obtained their PhD in Denmark within the technical and natural sciences.
+- PhD from Denmark within the technical and natural sciences.

-- Must organise a mentor at the applicants’ disposal (mentor, not supervisor).
+- Should provide a mentor for the applicant (mentor, not supervisor).

-- Should support the applicant by exempting them from administrative responsibilities at their return allowing them to focus fully on building their own group, attract students and pursuing an independent career.
+- Should support the applicant by allowing them to focus fully on building their own group, attract students and pursuing an independent career.

-- The international stay must involve a new research field that can serve as an initial inspiration for an independent career.
-Hence, a stay with an acknowledged professor abroad, who does not work directly in the same field or have collaborated with the applicants’ PhD supervisor, that should pave the way for an independent career after returning to Denmark.
+- The international stay should involve a new research field that can serve as an initial inspiration for an independent career.
+Hence, a stay with an acknowledged professor abroad, who does not work directly in the same field or have collaborated with the applicants’ PhD supervisor.
+The purpose of the stay should pave the way for an independent career after returning to Denmark.

-- Co-funding from the host institution abroad is encouraged but not required.
+- Co-funding from the host institution abroad is encouraged.

 We invite the natural and technical science faculties at the Danish universities to recommend one or two eligible top talented female scientists to apply.
 We do not accept unsolicited applications for this programme.